 In the corporate sector, Chiedu managed legal IT teams for international law firms, helping to develop strategies for desktop and mobile technologies, artificial intelligence and cyber monitoring and security.
 He has extensive experience in software training, focusing on presentation and design applications, supporting legal and financial institutions such as Milbank LLP, Orrick, Goldman Sachs and JP Morgan.
 Chiedu also has decades of marketing and CX expertise, helming ad campaigns for marketing firms and internet start ups.

 Chiedu is dedicated to the values of Diversity Equity and Inclusion, working closely with facilitators to develop workshops and programs to train staff in nonprofit and corporate sectors, as well as nonprofit boards.
 He has worked with community organizations around women’s reproductive rights, LGBTQ rights, and anti-racism efforts.

 Chiedu is excited to leverage these varied experience as he collaborates with members of the Board and staff at the ONE Archives Foundation.

 “These are challenging times for the LGBTQ community with threats to trans youth and women’s reproductive rights.
 The rich, diverse history of the LGBTQ community is an inspiration to social justice activists, as well as a roadmap to victory over our current obstacles.
 We must tell all of our stories, particularly stories that have been silenced or discounted – women’s voices, trans voices and BIPOC voices.
 This is how we protect our history from erasure.”

 Chiedu has published articles on queerness and opera for The Advocate.
-He currently lives in West Hollywood with a large collection of classical music LPs.
+He graduated from Johns Hopkins University and currently lives in West Hollywood with a large collection of classical music LPs.